 - Buying Less Clothing: Our daughter Anjali grew out of the swim shirt we bought her before even one use!
 Our kids grow out of clothing in the middle of the night, so save your money and reduce the natural resources–especially cotton–you are using.
 Of course, clothing is often recycled by resale, re-gifting or donating.
 But reducing your consumption (of anything) is beneficial when it comes to environmental impact.

 - Buying Organic Clothing: As I stated in 1., cotton manufacturing uses a huge portion of the world’s insecticides and pesticides.
-These chemical impact our environment greatly.
-98% of sprayed insecticides reach a destination other than their target, including air, water and food.
+These chemicals impact our environment greatly.
+98% of sprayed insecticides reach a destination other than their target, including air, water, and food.
 Buying organic clothing circumvents these impacts.
 Of course, organic clothing is expensive.
 But, this leads back to number 7.
 The idea here is to buy quality over quantity.
 This sort of practice also circumvents planned obsolescence.
-Organic cotton usually lasts for 100 washes before it begins to breakdown, compared to conventional cotton which begins to breakdown after 10-20 washes.
+Organic cotton usually lasts for 100 washes before it begins to break down, compared to conventional cotton which begins to break down after 10-20 washes.
 Furthermore, you are protecting your baby.
 An infant’s skin is more porous and thinner than adults, hence greater sensitivity to chemicals and greater risk to pesticide-related health problems.

 - Stay Local, Use A Carrier and Walk: Of course, there are no doubt times when we need to drive.
 But I find myself more inclined to wear my daughter in a wrap or carrier and go for a walk, or patronize local shops and stores; one, because she can absorb much more from her surroundings; two, because I get my exercise; three, less driving means less carbon footprint as well as more money in my pocket.
 Plus, our daughter is not a big fan of being in the car yet!